microsoft/STL/README.md

 ## Running A Subset Of The Tests

-`${PROJECT_BINARY_DIR}\tests\utils\stl-lit\stl-lit.py` can be invoked on a subdirectory of a testsuite and will execute all the tests under that subdirectory.
-This can mean executing the entirety of a single testsuite, running all tests under a category in libcxx, or running a single test in `std` and `tr1`.
+`${PROJECT_BINARY_DIR}\tests\utils\stl-lit\stl-lit.py` can be invoked on a subdirectory of a test suite and will execute all the tests under that subdirectory.
+This can mean executing the entirety of a single test suite, running all tests under a category in libcxx, or running a single test in `std` and `tr1`.

 ## Examples

 These examples assume that your current directory is `C:\Dev\STL\out\build\x64`.

-* This command will run all of the testsuites with verbose output.
+* This command will run all of the test suites with verbose output.
   + `ctest -V`
 * This command will also run all of the testsuites.
   + `python tests\utils\stl-lit\stl-lit.py ..\..\..\llvm-project\libcxx\test ..\..\..\tests\std ..\..\..\tests\tr1`